samkennerly/Fidelio/README.md

 # Fidelio
-Toy program for learning cryptography [Python]
+toy program for learning cryptography

 Fidelio performs Caesar, polyalphabetic, and RSA encryption/decryption of text strings.
-Includes RSA key generator and explanation.
 Fidelio is designed for educational purposes and is NOT intended for professional use.

-The instruction manual is here: https://sites.google.com/site/samkennerly/programs
+See [Fidelio.pdf](https://github.com/samkennerly/Fidelio/blob/master/Fidelio.pdf) for explanations of the algorithms.